 While professional treatment is essential for diagnosing the underlying cause, these daily habits support gum recovery and prevention:

 If you have recently changed your oral hygiene routine, some initial bleeding is expected.
 Give it up to one week.
-If bleeding persists or worsens, it is time to see a dentist.
+If bleeding persists or worsens, it is time to see a dentist at Talpadent.

 Stay hydrated